 Current state law sets the maximum allowable balance for that fund at 10 percent of the state’s General Fund appropriation.
 After being depleted in recent years to help balance the budget during the economic downturn, the fund is now being built back up.

-Through a compact signed more than 15 years ago with Connecticut’s two federally-recognized Native American tribes, the state receives a percentage of the slot machine revenue from the tribes’ two casinos.
-For the current (FY 14) fiscal year, that revenue is forecast to be about $599 million — about 3.2 percent of the state’s annual budget.
+Through a compact signed more than 20 years ago with Connecticut’s two federally-recognized Native American tribes, the state receives a percentage of the slot machine revenue from the tribes’ two casinos.
+For the current (FY 15) fiscal year, that revenue is forecast to be about $278.5 million.

 Some of the other primary municipal grant programs include: the Excess Cost Grant, designed to mitigate the high cost of educating special needs students; Town Aid Road (TAR) Fund, which helps maintain local streets and roads; and Payments In Lieu of Taxes (PILOT), which compensates local governments for hosting tax-exempt institutions like not-for-profit hospitals and state-owned buildings that don’t pay local property taxes.